ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 servers oddly enough.
 Server is shutdown shortly after the report.
 Later realized Devos husband (huge political donor) is on the board at Spectrum Health.

+Devos also operates Alticor and Amway (blatant pyramid scheme).
+Amway operates in Russia and works with Alfa Bank.
+'Alfa-Amway Program for Individual Business Owners'

 #### DEAD / MISSING / ARRESTED AFTER LEAK